mohancse1707/mohan.github.com/profile.md

 ## Mohankumar Rathinam
-Overall 8 plus years of experience in developing web and enterprise applications using Java / J2EE technologies.
+Overall 9 plus years of experience in developing web and enterprise applications using Java / J2EE technologies.

 #### **Professional Summary:**

-* Expertise in Java Frameworks like spring, Spring-Boot, EGSpring and seam.
+* Expertise in Java Frameworks like spring, Spring-Boot.
+* Design and implementing micro services using spring-boot.
+* Having Good experience in Integrating Swagger API with spring.
+* Experienced in SonarQube, Jenkins CI / CD Server setup and maintenance / support.
+* Experienced in AppDynamics tool used for Performance monitoring, debugging
+* Implementing Unit testing using JMockit framework.
+* Proficient in deploying web application using openShift container, JBoss EAP, Spring Boot servers.
 * Strong proficiency with Hibernate, JPA framework.
-* Having Good experience in AngularJS & Angular web framework.
+* Having 3 years of experience in Angular and React web framework.
-* Having Good experience in Integrating Swagger API with Spring
 * Created Yeoman app generator scaffolding tools from scratch for modern web applications by providing various prototypes.
-* Strong in spring security – Form Based, Kerberos and OAuth.
-* Having Good knowledge in SVN and GIT with BitBucket, GitHub, GitLab services.
+* Having Good knowledge in GIT with BitBucket, GitHub services.
-* Proficient in SonarQube, Jenkins Server setup and maintenance / support.
-* Expertise in CI/CD (Devops) supports using Jenkins with pipeline plugins.
-* Knowledge in Archiva and Nexus OSS Repository manager server.
+* Experienced in Nexus Repository manager server.
-* Proficient in deploying web application using JBoss EAP, Spring Boot, Tomcat Servers.
-* Experienced in Oracle, MySQL and Liquibase Database.
+* Experienced in Oracle and MySQL Database.
-* Skilled in all phases of the software development lifecycle; expert in translating business requirements into technical solutions; and fanatical about quality, usability, security and scalability.
+* Skilled in all phases of the software development lifecycle.
-* Strong experience on AGILE (SCRUM) and Waterfall SDLC.
+* Good in data model, architecture design.
+* Created reusable library node module using Angular and ReactJS.
 * Passionate about experiencing new technologies.
-* Presented tech talk on JMockit unit testing.

 #### **Technical Expertise:**